Siegecraft in Ancient Greece: Battering ram

 Another type of siege machines was formed by the "framed works".
 These included, in the first place, the battering rams, which would have been "invented" during the Siege of Samos, in 440-439 B.C., by an engineer of Pericles, Artemon of Clazomenae.
 He was undoubtedly inspired by Eastern models, since this type of machine was in common use in Western Asia from the time of the last Assyrian Empire, and was known even much earlier, in more primitive forms, from the 3rd millennium B.C.

 From the beginning of the 5th century BC is a bronze battering ram head, discovered in the stadium at Olympia.
 It is a parallelepiped artifact 25.2 cm high, 18.5 cm long and 9 cm wide, with walls between 9 and 10 mm thick, which ends at the front in an edge flanked by a double row of teeth 4.7 cm long.
 On each side of the vertical faces of this weapon there are four holes in which some of the nails that fixed it to the end of a wooden beam embedded in a projection at the top are still preserved.
 This device, which due to its dimensions and the thinness of its walls was propelled by hand, was not intended to ram or crush the stones of the facing, but to loosen them and pull them out (it is also possible that it was intended to attack doors and wells).

 More complex to handle and of greater power were the battering rams (probably hanging) used by the Lacedaemonians in front of Platea in 429 B.C. and, above all, those of the early Hellenistic period, whose servers were positioned under mobile protections called turtles.

-The largest of these turtle-rams were built in 305 B.C. by Demetrius Poliorcetics ("Poliorcetes" = "City-Expugger") for the Siege of Rhodes.
+The largest of these turtle-rams were built in 305 B.C. by Demetrius Poliorcetes ("Poliorcetes" = "City-Expugger") for the Siege of Rhodes.
 According to Diodorus Siculus: